 Solar PV is based on the photovoltaic effect, by which a photon (the basic unit of light) impacting a surface made of a special material generates the release of an electron.

 Solar thermal, on the other hand, uses sunlight to heat a fluid (depending on the particular application, it can be water or other fluid).

 Timber floors are on average only 19mm thick and air leakage creates a heat sink under the home drawing the heat out from below.

 When adding extra insulation to your floors, the work must comply with the relevant building regulations for where you live.
 Effective Home can arrange this for you.

 If you live in England or Wales, the floor should achieve a U-value of 0.25 W/m2K or less, if possible.
 The U-value is a measure of how quickly heat will travel through the floor.
 To achieve this standard, you will normally need at least 70mm of high-performance foam insulation, or 150mm of mineral wool, but this will vary depending on floor type, shape and size.

 If you are replacing at least half of a floor then you have to insulate to these standards whether you planned to or not.

 The cost of underfloor insulation, depends on the size of the floor space and the cost of the materials, including any that you will need to fill the gaps between the floor and the skirting boards.
 For a typical 3-bed house, expect to pay around £795.
-You could also be entitled to free underfloor insulation through the ECO Scheme – we can help you with this, as well as getting you a quote.

 Whether you are looking to upgrade your home or lower your carbon footprint, we can help.
 From making your first steps to sustainable living to the big leap to renewables, our teams are highly qualified with the expertise to making your journey effortless from day one.
 We’re a small company with a big heart – covering a huge area of the country – so you get a personal service with ‘bulk buy’ value.
 For peace of mind, our accreditations speak for themselves.